 Growing up in small town America in upstate New York produces a strong urge to leave and explore the world, which is something that I have been doing ever since.
 After graduating with a business degree and trying my hand at numerous endeavors showed me that I wasn’t cut out for the usual road that most people travel.
 So I went in search of a career that fit my personality and lifestyle, photography.
 Where it went from being a photography student in college and manifested itself into becoming the instructor.
 My wife and I now teach photography and painting workshops via our Art Treks company.
-Some of our destinations have included Tuscany, Paris, Cinque Terre, Provence, Santa Fe, Greece, the Riviera, Spain, New Orleans, Lake Como, Ireland, New England and Venice, along with numerous other exciting future locations.
+Some of our destinations have included Tuscany, Paris, Cinque Terre, Provence, Santa Fe, Greece, the Riviera, Spain, New Orleans, Lake Como, Slovenia, Ireland, New England, Croatia, Scotland and Venice, along with numerous other exciting future locations.

 Since starting on my chosen path, I have traveled the globe visiting more than 30 countries along the way.
 I use the camera to explore the world around me to capture a moment in time that has some significance for me.